Entrance requirements include graduation from high school or equivalent* with 20.5 units, including the following:

 All entering freshmen who do not score a minimum of 450 on the Math SAT or a 19 on the Math section of the ACT are required to take and pass MAT 071, with a minimum grade of "C", before they may take any mathematics course for credit.
 Students who do not have a Math SAT score must take and pass a placement exam before they take any mathematics course for credit.
 Students who do not pass the exam must take and pass MAT 071, with a minimum grade of "C", before they may take any mathematics course for credit.

 Admissions Application Procedures

 Application procedure is initiated by obtaining an application form from the Office of Admissions and carefully following the directions on the application.
 Upon receipt of high school credentials, S.A.T./A.C.T. scores (Freshmen only), the application and a $40 non-refundable application fee, the admissions committee considers applications for admission.
 Although not required, a personal interview is strongly suggested to clarify Molloy's programs to the applicant.

-Applicants for music performance and music therapy majors should contact the music department to arrange for an audition and theory examination prior to receiving a decision from the admissions office.
+Applicants for music degree programs - music, music therapy, and music education majors should contact the music department to arrange for an audition and theory examination prior to receiving a decision from the admissions office.
 Applicants for art should contact the art department to make arrangements for a portfolio review.

 Applicants for the nuclear medicine and health information technology programs are required to have an interview with the respective program director.
 Based on the results of the above evaluation, students may be admitted into the program or given recommended coursework required to obtain eligibility for admission.
 Non-matriculated students are not eligible to take any coursework that involves clinical experiences.
 Transfers to the social work major are required to arrange for an interview with the Director of Social Work for formal acceptance into the program.